ISS-RapidScat (ISS RapidScat) - 08.05.15

 The specific objectives of the ISS-RapidScat Mission are:

-To provide ocean vector wind data for a period of two years to mitigate the loss of QuikSCAT to scientists and weather forecasters.
+- To provide ocean vector wind data for a period of two years to mitigate the loss of QuikSCAT to scientists and weather forecasters.

-To serve as a calibration standard to the international scatterometer constellation, enabling the continuation of the QuikSCAT data record, and enabling monitoring of climate variability and change over multiple decades.
+- To serve as a calibration standard to the international scatterometer constellation, enabling the continuation of the QuikSCAT data record, and enabling monitoring of climate variability and change over multiple decades.

-ISS-RapidScat will also exploit the special characteristics of the ISS orbit to advance our understanding of the Earth’s winds.
-Current scatterometers are in polar sun-synchronous orbits, visiting each point on the Earth at approximately the same local time.
-Consequently, satellites in the scatterometer constellation have different local observation times, and products significant challenges in stitching the data from different satellites into a data record appropriate for monitoring subtle changes in the wind field across satellite records and over long periods.
+ISS-RapidScat exploits the special characteristics of the ISS orbit to advance the understanding of the Earth’s winds.
+Current scatterometers are in polar sun-synchronous orbits, visiting each point on the Earth at approximately the same local time.Therefore, satellites in the scatterometer array have different local observation times, and present significant challenges in stitching the data from different satellites into a data record appropriate for monitoring subtle changes in the wind field across satellite records and over long periods.
 The ISS orbit, on the other hand, is not synchronized with the Earth’s rotation and has a lower inclination than polar sun-synchronous satellites.
-This will cause the ISS orbit to intersect the orbits of every one of these sun-synchronous satellites approximately every hour, allowing winds to be estimated simultaneously by ISS-RapidScat and the other scatterometers.
-These simultaneous views will allow ISS-RapidScat to serve as the calibration golden standard that will enable improved calibration of the international scatterometer constellation.
+ISS orbit intersects the orbits of every one of these sun-synchronous satellites approximately every hour, allowing winds to be estimated simultaneously by ISS-RapidScat and the other scatterometers around the globe.
+These simultaneous views allow ISS-RapidScat to serve as the calibration golden standard that enables improved calibration of the international scatterometer constellation.